Sgitario/sgitario.github.io/_posts/2020-01-03-jbpm-introduction.md

 And click on *Add*.

+### Assets

+We have already created our project, now we need to introduce the assets.
+An asset is a versioned component of different kind: process, data object, test scenario, drool script, ...
+The important feature around assets is that they are versioned within an internal GIT repository and allow collaboration among different members in the team.

-We have created our project, so let's move on by defining our flowchart.
-The first thing, we'll be doing is adding a couple of assets:
+For this example, we'll be adding a couple of assets:

 ![Add Asset]({{ site.url }}{{ site.baseurl }}/images/jbpm-bussiness-central-4.png)